grams in a cup

 How many grams in a cup of Caster Sugar (Superfine)?

-1 cup of Caster Sugar (Superfine) weighs 200 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Caster Sugar (Superfine) weighs 200 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 200 grams of Caster Sugar (Superfine)?
+How many grams is 1 tablespoon of Caster Sugar (Superfine)?

 Related ingredients